CHLA TEAM MEMBER BENEFITS

 Alternate Full-Time Program

 An Alternate Full-Time position allows nurses to work six shifts of 12 hours per pay period and still receive the same benefits, and benefit costs, as full-time employees.
-PTO and sick leave are accrued based on the actual hours worked, up to established full-time accrual limits.
+Paid time off (PTO) and sick leave are accrued based on the actual hours worked, up to established full-time accrual limits.

-NOTE: Nurses in the Center for Newborn and Infant Critical Care work fixed schedules.
+NOTE: Nurses in the Steven & Alexandra Cohen Foundation Center for Newborn and Infant Critical Care Unit (NICCU) work fixed schedules.

 Staff-Managed Unit Committees